ckeditor/ckeditor5/packages/ckeditor5-heading/docs/features/headings.md

 ## Installation

 <info-box info>
-	This feature is enabled by default in all predefined builds.
+	This feature is enabled by default in all {@link installation/getting-started/predefined-builds predefined builds}.
 The installation instructions are for developers interested in building their own, custom editor.
 </info-box>

 To add this feature to your editor install the [`@ckeditor/ckeditor5-heading`](https://www.npmjs.com/package/@ckeditor/ckeditor5-heading) package: